hpcc-systems/DataPatterns/README.md

 found within the given dataset.
 The entire result can be copied and pasted into an ECL code module.

-Note that, when outputing the result of `BestRecordStructure` to a workunit, it is a good idea to add an ALL flag to the OUTPUT function.
+Note that, when outputting the result of `BestRecordStructure` to a workunit, it is a good idea to add an ALL flag to the OUTPUT function.
 This ensures that all attributes will be displayed.
 Otherwise, if you have more than 100 attributes in the given dataset, the result will be truncated.